What if we ate like the Gauls?

 — and in some cases, butter, particularly in northern Gaul

-These products were perishable, hence poorly preserved archaeologically, but their use is indirectly confirmed by traces of animal fats on pottery.
+These products were perishable, so they are poorly preserved archaeologically, but their use is indirectly confirmed by traces of animal fats on pottery.

 Nuts and berries

-Fruits, whether wild, semi-cultivated, or from rustic orchards, held an important place in the diet of the Gauls: consumed raw, cooked, dried, or fermented, they brought variety, taste, and energy.
+Fruits, whether wild, semi-cultivated or from rustic orchards, played an important role in the diet of the Gauls: consumed raw, cooked, dried or fermented, they provided variety, taste and energy.

 Among the most common, we find:

-Rustic apples, wild pears, plums, often gathered from local varieties, more acidic than our modern fruits.
+Rustic apples, wild pears, plums, often picked from local varieties, more acidic than our modern fruits.

 Wild grapes (uncultivated vines), probably used for simple fermented preparations or dried.

-And above all, wild berries.
-Archaeobotanical excavations and ethnobotanical sources allow us to list several:
+And especially, wild berries.
+Archaeobotanical excavations and ethnobotanical sources list several:

-Sloes (Prunus spinosa): very astringent raw, they were probably cooked or dried to accompany rustic dishes or as a thickener.
+Sloes (Prunus spinosa): very astringent raw, they were probably cooked or dried to accompany rustic dishes or as a binder.

-Elderberries (Sambucus nigra): cooked or dried, they could be incorporated into porridges or fermented.
+Black elderberries (Sambucus nigra): cooked or dried, they could be integrated into porridges or fermented.

-Blackberries (Rubus fruticosus): gathered in season, consumed fresh, dried, or processed.
+Blackberries (Rubus fruticosus): picked in season, consumed fresh, dried or processed.

-Juniper berries (Juniperus communis): very valuable for flavoring stews, meats, and cervoise, and even for aiding preservation.
+Juniper berries (Juniperus communis): very precious for flavoring stews, meats and cervoise, or even for helping with preservation.
 Their use is well attested.

 Cornelian cherries (Cornus mas): sweet and sour fruits consumed ripe, sometimes cooked or fermented.

-Raspberries, currants, and blueberries: accessible primarily in wooded or mountainous areas, consumed fresh or dried.
+Raspberries, currants and blueberries: accessible mainly in wooded or mountainous areas, consumed fresh or dried.

 Hawthorn berries (Crataegus azarolus) and other small hedge fruits, sometimes used to thicken or sweeten a dish.

-Some of these berries had a medicinal role, others an aromatic one, but most were primarily seasonal resources used as is or incorporated into simple dishes (porridges, fruit breads, coarse sauces).
+Some of these berries had a medicinal role, others an aromatic one, but most were primarily seasonal resources used as is or integrated into simple dishes (porridges, fruit breads, coarse sauces).

 Herbs and aromatics

-Contrary to the sometimes austere image one might have of their cuisine, the Gauls knew perfectly well how to enhance their dishes with local aromatic herbs, either gathered wild or cultivated domestically.
+Contrary to the sometimes austere image one has of their cuisine, the Gauls perfectly knew how to enhance their dishes with local aromatic herbs, from wild foraging or domestic cultivation.

-Thanks to archaeological excavations, analyses of carbonized seeds, and knowledge of the flora of the time, we can now draw a realistic and nuanced picture of the flavors used in Gallic cuisine.
+Thanks to archaeological excavations, analyses of carbonized seeds, and knowledge of the flora of the time, it is now possible to draw a realistic and nuanced picture of the flavors used in Gallic cuisine.

 Throughout Gaul, the use of: